Székely himnusz

-"Székely himnusz" ("Székely Anthem"; Imnul secuiesc) is a 1921 poem adopted by Szekler National Council as the anthem of the Székely Land on 5 September 2009.
+"Székely himnusz" ("Székely Anthem"; Imnul secuiesc) is a 1921 poem adopted by Szekler National Council as the anthem of the Székely Land, an area in present-day Romania, on 5 September 2009.
 The lyrics were written by György Csanády and its music was composed by Kálmán Mihalik.

 Lyrics

 Only the first stanza and the refrain (highlighted here in bold text) are officially part of the anthem, but subsequent stanzas are also occasionally sung.